buhowski/react-typescript/public/text-data/startup/StartupEN.md

 - Launch and Scaling — analyzing results, improvement, promoting, and attracting larger investments

 The flexibility of my ideas makes them easy to integrate into existing projects — as a modification, a separate project, or a way to scale a company.
 If you share similar interests and are open to collaboration — I’m ready to discuss.
 The vision exists, and theoretically, it works.
 Resources are needed for implementation.

-## For a Fuller Picture

-### Problems

-We see a world where the system is built to constantly generate problems — because it simply can’t exist without them.
-Bureaucracy interferes with every part of our lives because that’s its direct purpose.
-Politics has legalized mass murder, and some states still haven’t grasped what Orwell was really trying to say.

-The truth is, most people on this planet live below an average standard.
-And this structure of the world — this way of living — doesn’t work for everyone.
-Especially not for those who consciously want a family but are surrounded by an unpredictably hostile environment.
-There are also those who were born “by default,” whose desires and goals clash with their opportunities and the basic rules they’re given.
-And that’s where things start to get interesting…

-### The Solution

-The system works the way it needs to — that’s why it functions.
-It’s not my job to change or improve it.

-My idea is just to highlight what, in my view, is outside the competence of mainstream information sources; what remains unsaid; what’s taboo; or what might actually help someone.

-It’s about breaking away from all the possible “sticks in the spokes.”
-About having the freedom to speak without fear of being banned.
-About being able to explore, create cool ideas, experiment with new technologies, and most importantly, not forget to have fun.

-And to make all of that happen on your own terms — this corporation is meant to be exactly that kind of space.

 ## Summarizing